 A court ruling Monday allows FDOT to take possession of the land as soon as the $146.9 million is paid.
 FDOT still needs to make deals with property owner U.S. Cities Fund and Gooding’s Supermarket, the last location in what was once a chain.

 It’s a major step for the state in acquiring property for the I-4 improvement project that will follow the Ultimate project now in the works in Central Florida.
-The entire 29-acre shopping center will be razed and replaced with stormwater ponds to serve a new interchange designed to help traffic in and out of the tourist corridor, including Walt Disney World Resorts and S.R.
+The building are slated to be torn down and replaced with an interchange to help traffic in and out of the tourist corridor, including Walt Disney World Resorts and S.R.
 535.